 3. How Does It Work?

-Face washes and cleansers also contain fatty acids and alkaline solutions.
+These skin wash products also contain fatty acids and alkaline solutions.
 The fatty acid attaches to the oil in the skin pores and dissolves it, while the alkaline solution washes away the oil.

 However, a face wash contains more potent surfactants and is primarily used for deep cleansing the skin.